Close Menu

 Construction carries an average Days Sales Outstanding of 83 days.
 That means from the moment we finish a job to the moment we see payment, nearly three months pass.
 Meanwhile, materials eat 50 to 70 percent of every job’s value upfront.
 Payroll runs weekly.
 Insurance, vehicle costs, and tool replacements never stop.

-According to Rabbet’s 2024 Construction Payments Report, the US construction industry alone loses $280 billion annually to slow payments.
+Rabbet’s 2024 Construction Payments Report found the US construction industry alone loses $280 billion annually to slow payments.
 That figure equals roughly 14 percent of total construction costs.
-In Australia, it is proportionally worse.
+In Australia, the construction cash flow gap is proportionally worse.
 More than 11,000 companies entered insolvency in FY2024, and construction accounted for 28 percent of all corporate collapses.

 Here is what a typical month looks like for a trades business scaling past the solo operator stage.